HarryHuynh1205/Portfolio_Pizza_SalesPerformance/README.md

 --I want to compare the number of category's pizza chosen by their Total Order vs Total Quantity, if there is interesting

-J. BEST AND WORST PIZZA:
+K. BEST AND WORST PIZZA:
 --(TOP 5) NAME + TOTAL QUANTITY
       SELECT  pt.name,
               sum(od.quantity)